 Learn More About Macro-Energy Systems

 Macro-Energy Systems as a research field is distinguished by common questions and a focus on very large-scale energy systems.
 The vision for this field was first outlined in a paper published in Joule, which is now open access.
 Macro-Energy Systems is also an interdisciplinary research community of scholars.
+Sustainability and equity concerns, and computational advances have fueled a growing area of study with an increasingly rich set of tools and questions.
+Until now, this work has been scattered across many research communities.
+Macro-Energy Systems unites these efforts within a common field to foster better research, collaboration, education, and policy-making.
 Additional thoughts about next steps for Macro-Energy Systems can be found here.

 Stay Connected & Get Involved